By Mark Drake

 save command that also flushes all recent changes to the append-only file and closes the connection to the Redis instance:

 shutdown command is considered dangerous.
 By blocking your Redis server’s clients, you can make your data unavailable to users and applications that depend on it.
-We recommend that you only run this command if you are testing out Redis’s behavior or you are absolutely certain that you want to block all your Redis server’s clients.
+It’s recommended that you only run this command if you are testing out Redis’s behavior or if you are absolutely certain that you want to block all your Redis server’s clients.

 In fact, it may be in your interest to rename this command to something with a lower likelihood of being run accidentally.

 If you’ve not configured any save points but still want Redis to perform a